Harding Read 2019

-The book selected for the 2018-19 school year is Mere Christianity by C.S.
-Lewis.
+The book selected for the 2019-20 school year is The Seven Habits of Highly Effective People by Stephen Covey.

 Incoming students will be introduced to it at Summer Stampede, the entire student body will be exposed to it in chapel throughout the year, and alumni will be invited to online discussion groups.
 When young people come to college, they expect to be exposed to deep thoughts, important issues and grand ideas.
-Harding Read 2018 is an opportunity for the entire Harding community – students, faculty, staff, alumni and administration – to join together on what promises to be a thrilling journey with Mere Christianity.
+Harding Read 2019 is an opportunity for the entire Harding community – students, faculty, staff, alumni and administration – to join together on what promises to be a thrilling and challenging journey of growth in leadership.

 About the book

 This book, "The Seven Habits of Highly Effective People," is the single most influential, non-Biblical leadership book in my life.
 I’m convinced there is so much of the language of leadership we use today that came from this book, even if people don’t know where the language came from.
 I’m thrilled that a new generation is going to discover "The Seven Habits of Highly Effective People."

 I think, for believers, we read this, and every habit is rooted in Scripture.
 Every page is something where you are reminded of something Jesus said or that Paul wrote or that is in Proverbs, because this is solid wisdom about leadership in life.
 I think these things make you a better person, but I think they are all things that make you a stronger leader.

 Dr. Bruce McLarty